Keng Vannsak: Career

 In 1952, he returned to Cambodia with his wife and a bachelor's degree which he obtained at the Faculty of Literature and Human Science University of Paris in 1951.
-He later worked as a teacher at the prestigious Lycée Sisowath in Phnom Penh, and decided to stay there from 1952 to 1958.
+He later worked as a teacher at the prestigious Lycée Sisowath and the National Institute of Pedagogy in Phnom Penh, and decided to stay there from 1952 to 1958.

 The most radical of his friends began distancing themselves from him.
 He covered for the president of the Cambodian Students Association when the group was invited to attend "youngsters' world peace celebrations" in Berlin, but was eventually asked not to go with the group just before they were due to leave.

 "Half a century later, Vannsak still fulminated" at the simple idea of it, Philip Short says.
 Keng Vannsak explained to him that the other ones wanted to get rid of him.
 Short quoted him: "They knew that I was not the tough kind like them.
 I thought too much.
 I was not a stubborn person and did not act with fanaticism nor like an extremist.
 Ieng Sary, a former high school classmate who later became Minister of Foreign Affairs of the Khmer Rouge government himself told me later: 'You are too sensitive.
 You will never be a politician.
 In order to make politics, you have to be tough.
 You will not get there, brother.
 You are too sentimental'".